15 October 2025

 Home Base

-Home Base (H4) is our Chaplain/Defence/Wellbeing space.
+Home Base (H4) is our Defence/Wellbeing space.

 Home Base is located H4 on the Senior Campus for students Years 5-12.